-Similar to liquidity, capital strengthened during the year and remained well ahead of prudential regulatory requirements, providing a strong platform for the future.
-This increase in capital strength resulted from the robust profits and the added benefit of a significant reduction in the pension liability.
+Capital strengthened during the year and remained well ahead of prudential regulatory requirements, providing a strong platform for the future.
+This increase in capital strength resulted from the robust profits and a reduction in the pension liability, and enables us to continue to invest in people, systems and technology for the benefit of our Members.